Southwest Connecticut Reliability Project

 We will also make related modifications to the Plumtree Substation in Bethel and the Stony Hill Substation in Brookfield.

-Hours of construction will typically be 7 a.m. through 7 p.m., Monday through Saturday.
-Due to unforeseen weather or other circumstances, the workday may be extended or work may be performed on a Sunday.
+Typical hours of construction are 7 a.m. through 7 p.m., Monday through Saturday.
+Due to unforeseen weather or other circumstances, the workday may be longer or work may be done on a Sunday.

 - Route length: Approximately 3.4 miles